MicrosoftDocs/mixed-reality/mrtk-unity/roadmap.md

 ### **2.8.0**

 As we transition to MRTK v3, MRTK v2 will go into maintenance mode.
 This means the MRTK team will prioritize bug fixes and stability over new feature development in MRTK 2.8 and later.
 We continue to encourage the developer community to take advantage of the open source nature of MRTK and submit PR's for new features you would like to you.
-We also encourage you to comment in the [MRTK github repo](https://github.com/microsoft/MixedRealityToolkit-Unity/issues) on issues you want to see fixed first.
+We also encourage the community to comment in the [MRTK github repo](https://github.com/microsoft/MixedRealityToolkit-Unity/issues) on issues you want to see fixed first.

 For the latest status of the release, please visit the [milestone page](https://github.com/microsoft/MixedRealityToolkit-Unity/milestone/22).